maxmahlke/ssos/docs/setup.rst

 Survey-Specific Changes
 =======================

-It is highly unlikely that the pipeline will give you the optimum result (clean and complete sample of SSOs) right out-of-the-box.
-You likely have to adjust the following files and parameters before running it the first time, mostly by setting them to the appropriate FITS header keywords of your images:
+It is unlikely that the pipeline will give you the optimum result (clean and complete sample of SSOs) right out-of-the-box.
+Apart from the ``pipeline_settings.ssos`` parameters listed above, you likely have to adjust the following files and parameters before running it the first time, mostly by setting them to the appropriate FITS header keywords of your images:

 ``ssos.sex``